Do you want to host a party, gather up all your family and friends and have a great time together?

 There’s no better way to cross some tasks off from your to-do list than making some dishes in advance and freezing them.
 Freezing really helps preserve the food, so it tastes great on the day of the party.

 You can prepare desserts, sauces, pie crusts and other items that freeze well a few days before the party.
 Store them in the freezer until the night or the day of your event.
 Then you can move them in the refrigerator to defrost or bake them on the day.

-The Spicy Lamb Pastries below are a perfect party food.
-Freeze on a tray.
-Once frozen, transfer to a bag and bake on the day of your event.
+The Spicy Lamb Pastries below are the perfect party food—100% freezer-friendly.
+You can freeze them on a tray, uncooked, and once frozen, transfer them to a bag in the freezer.
+All you have to do next is just bake them on the day of your event.

 ❑ Prep all the ingredients in advance